yalmip/yalmip.github.io/yalmip/tutorials/quadraticprogramming.md

 x_L2 = value(xhat);
 ````

-YALMIP automatically detects that the objective is a convex quadratic function, and solves the problem using any installed [[Category.QuadraticProgrammingSolver | QP solver]].
+YALMIP automatically detects that the objective is a convex quadratic function, and solves the problem using any installed [QP solver](/yalmip/solvers).
 If no QP solver is found, the problem is converted to an SOCP, and if no dedicated SOCP solver exist, the SOCP is converted to an SDP.

-Finally, we minimize the &infin;-norm.
+Finally, we minimize the \\(\inf\))-norm.
 This corresponds to minimizing the largest (absolute value) residual.
 Introduce a scalar to bound the largest value in the vector residual (YALMIP uses MATLAB standard to compare scalars, vectors and matrices)

 ````matlab
 bound = sdpvar(1,1);